Hernia Repair

 General Surgeon Katy Houston

-What is a Hernia, What is the treatment for Hernia?
+What is a Hernia?

-There are several different techniques for hernia repair surgery, including open surgery and laparoscopic surgery.
+There are several techniques for hernia repair surgery, including open and laparoscopic surgery.
 Robotic hernia repair is a newer technique that uses a surgical robot to perform the surgery.
 The choice between traditional hernia repair surgery and robotic hernia repair will depend on the patient’s individual needs and the surgeon’s recommendation.
-It’s important to discuss the benefits and risks of each option with our specialist to make an informed decision.
+It’s important to discuss the benefits and risks of each option with our hernia surgeon specialist to make an informed decision.

 Recovery time after hernia surgery

-The type of hernia you have can affect the complexity of the surgery and the likelihood of complications.
+The type of Hernia you have can affect the complexity of the surgery and the likelihood of complications.
 Inguinal hernias are the most commonly occurring type and generally have a lower risk of complications than other types of hernias.

 What Are The Types of Hernias?